spikegrobstein/flatironschool-deployment_lecture/lecture.md

  * `capify` which is used to prepare your application to be deployed using Capistrano.
  * `cap` for deploying your application.

-To get started, in your Terminal, `cd` into your application's directory and type:
+To get started, in your Terminal, `cd` into your repository's directory and type:

     capify .